Av. de Chateleine 7

 Fall 2023

-The goals of the course are: 1) to explore how we can better integrate ‘high theoretical’ and ‘critical’ social scientific concepts and theories into the realm of practice, including humanitarian work, 2) to examine the potential for closer collaboration between social sciences and engineering, architecture, and design practices and knowledge, and 3) to address the urgent task, particularly in light of recent geopolitical events, of working collaboratively across disciplines to improve the conditions of the world’s most vulnerable populations.
-This course is part of an ongoing collaboration between the Geneva Graduate Institute, the University of Copenhagen, the Department of Interior Architecture at HEAD – Genève, and the EssentialTechLab at EPFL Lausanne.
-It includes contributions from partners such as Médecins Sans Frontières (Doctors Without Borders), Terre des Hommes, and the International Committee of the Red Cross, as well as partnerships with research institutions in Colombia and the Democratic Republic of the Congo.
+This course aims to: 1) integrate ‘high theoretical’ and ‘critical’ social scientific concepts into practical applications, including humanitarian work, 2) explore collaboration between social sciences and engineering, architecture, and design, and 3) address the urgent task of interdisciplinary collaboration to improve conditions for vulnerable populations, especially in light of recent geopolitical events.
+The course is a collaboration between the Geneva Graduate Institute, the University of Copenhagen, the Department of Interior Architecture at HEAD – Genève, and the EssentialTechLab at EPFL Lausanne, with contributions from partners like Médecins Sans Frontières, Terre des Hommes, the International Committee of the Red Cross, and humanitarian institutions in Colombia and the Democratic Republic of the Congo.

 LLUÍS ALEXANDRE CASANOVAS